 by anthony on 08/23/11 at 10:20 pm

-Typing is easy for most users when they do it on a computer.
-But when they do it on a mobile device, it’s harder for them because they can’t see all the keys on a keyboard at once.
-Most mobile operating systems have designed separate keyboards optimized for specific form field inputs to make users’ lives easier.
+Most mobile operating systems have designed separate keyboards optimized for specific form field inputs.
 These optimized keyboards are there to use, but most developers fail to include the right input types in their code to take advantage of them.
-This leads to slower completion rates when users fill out forms on their mobile device.
+This leads to slower form completion rates on mobile devices.

 Input Type is Not Always “text”

 Most developers make the mistake of setting the input type of every form field to “text”.
 This is a problem because the input of every form field is not always plain text.
 Most forms usually have fields that ask for information with numeric or alphanumeric characters.
 When users try to fill out these fields, they should see a numeric or alphanumeric keyboard.

 Unfortunately, when every field input is set to “text”, it forces users to use an alphabetic keyboard to type in numeric and alphanumeric characters.
 Typing on a mobile device is hard enough.
 But not having access to a numeric or alphanumeric keyboard when you need it makes it even harder.

 Email Address Fields

 It’s common for forms to ask users for their email address.
 When you set the input type of your email field to “email”, it’ll give users a keyboard that’s optimized for typing in email addresses.
 This keyboard not only displays letters, but it also displays the ‘@’ and ‘.’ characters that make up an email address.
 Users can easily type in their email address without struggling to find the necessary alphanumeric characters.